choyingw/SynergyNet/README.md

     ```python uv_texture_realFaces.py -f texture_data/real/image00002_real_A.png``` (single image)

 The results (3D meshes and renderings) are stored under 'inference_output'

+## <div align="center">Training UV-texture GAN</div>

+1. Acquire AFLW2000-3D dataset and use MGC-Net [<a href="https://github.com/jiaxiangshang/MGCNet/tree/master"] test pipeline to get UV-texture for the AFLW2000 images.

+2. Use Pix2Pix [<a href="https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix"] and train LSGAN with un-paired loss by their training recipe.
+In the input layer, concat the mean UV-texture and image and also shortcut add the mean texture at the output of generator.

+3. The mean UV-texture can be got from original BFM set or from face3d [<a href="https://github.com/yfeng95/face3d/blob/master/examples/Data/uv_texture_map.jpg"]

 ## <div align="center">More Results</div>